 Engineering Analysis

 As part of the engineering analysis, Navigant will request data on HVAC equipment installed in the building and the building’s pre-project ventilation airflow requirements.
-Using this information, Navigant will develop a theoretical estimate of the buildings annual ventilation airflow requirement.
-Navigant will also gather data on the air adsorbent cleaners.
-Leveraging information gathered from implementers and pilot participant, Navigant will determine the operational aspects of the air adsorbent cleaner and calculate the total ventilation airflow that would be reduced because of the air cleaner.Baseline Determination
+Leveraging information gathered from implementers and pilot participant, Navigant will determine the operational aspects of the air adsorbent cleaner and calculate the estimated energy savings within the bounds of the available data, and industry standard impact evaluation methods which allow extrapolation appropriate to the building operating mode for which the data was collected.

-Navigant will consider whether the impact baseline characterization of pre-existing equipment
+In particular, Navigant expects that the operation of the adsorbent air cleaner system, and relevant HVAC system air temperature setpoints, will vary widely between summer and winter seasons.

+Baseline Determination

+Since this measure includes technology that affects indoor air quality, it is unlikely that the measure would be replicated by assembling purchased components.
+Therefore, using the pre-existing equipment is a viable baseline for this pilot.
+Navigant will consider whether using the impact baseline characterization of pre-existing equipment may require a sunset clause if this technology starts to become available using build up components.
 Verified Net Impact Evaluation

 The verified net impact evaluation will apply the net-to-gross (NTG) ratio recommended by Navigant for the pilot.